GraemeW/FrankieTheGame/Assets/Game/CharacterObjects/README.md

   * Moving background properties:
     * Tile Sprite Image: the tiled image to display during combat against this character
     * Shader Material: the shader to apply to sed tiled image during combat against this character
+* This step is noted as optional here, because (typically) you will not face a playable character in combat as an enemy

 <img src="../../../InfoTools/Documentation/Game/CharacterObjects/LucyOptionalCombatParameters.png" width="350">